-This guide to two days on Magnetic Island includes everything you need to know for a successful trip, including how to get to/from the island, what to do, and where to stay!
+This two-day guide to Magnetic Island includes everything you need to know for a successful trip, including how to get to/from the island, what to do, and where to stay!

 So without further ado, here’s our guide to two days on Magnetic Island, Australia!